-The following definitions have been used throughout this document with respect to the company, the consented wind farms and how these definitions have changed since submission of the Moray East Environmental Statement (ES) in 2012 and the Modified Transmission Infrastructure ES in 2014.
+The following definitions have been used throughout this document with respect to the company, the consented wind farms and how these definitions have changed since submission of the Moray East Environmental Statement (ES) in 2012, the Modified Transmission Infrastructure ES in 2014 and the Moray East Offshore Substation Platform (OSP) Environmental Report in 2017.

 - Moray Offshore Windfarm (East) Limited (formerly known as Moray Offshore Renewables Limited) - the legal entity submitting this Traffic and Transportation Plan (TTP); - Moray East Offshore Wind Farm the wind farm to be developed in the Moray East site (also referred as the Wind Farm); - The Moray East site the area in which the Moray East Offshore Wind Farm will be located.
 Section 36 Consents and associated Marine Licences to develop and operate up to three generating stations on the Moray East site were granted in March 2014.
 At that time the Moray East site was known as the "Eastern Development Area" (EDA) and was made up of three sites known as the Telford, Stevenson and MacColl Offshore Wind Farm sites.
-The Section 36 Consents and Marine Licences were subsequently varied in March 2018; - Telford, Stevenson and MacColl wind farms these names refer to the three consented offshore wind farm sites located within the Moray East site; - Transmission Infrastructure (TI) includes both offshore and onshore electricity transmission infrastructure for the consented Telford, Stevenson and MacColl wind farms.
+The Section 36 Consents and Marine Licences were subsequently varied as described below; - Telford, Stevenson and MacColl wind farms these names refer to the three consented offshore wind farm sites located within the Moray East site; - Transmission Infrastructure (TI) includes both offshore and onshore electricity transmission infrastructure for the consented Telford, Stevenson and MacColl wind farms.
 Includes connection to the national electricity transmission system near New Deer in Aberdeenshire encompassing Alternating Current (AC) offshore substation platforms (OSPs), AC OSP interconnector cables, AC export cables offshore to landfall point at Inverboyndie continuing onshore to the AC collector station (onshore substation) and the additional regional Transmission Operator substation near New Deer.
-A Marine Licence for the offshore TI was granted in September 2014 and a further Marine Licence for two additional distributed OSPs was granted in September 2017.
-The onshore TI was awarded Planning Permission in Principle in September 2014 by Aberdeenshire Council and a Planning Permission in Principle under Section 42 in June 2015; - Offshore Transmission Infrastructure (OfTI) the offshore elements of the transmission infrastructure, comprising AC OSPs, OSP interconnector cables and AC export cables offshore to landfall (for the avoidance of doubts some elements of the OfTI will be installed in the Moray East site); - Inter Array Cables / Cabling The AC electrical cables that connect the WTGs to the OSPs (and OSP to OSP); - Moray East ES 2012 The ES for the Telford, Stevenson and MacColl wind farms and Associated Transmission Infrastructure, submitted August 2012; - Moray East Modified TI ES 2014 the ES for the Modified Transmission Infrastructure works (revised export cable route) in respect to the Telford, Stevenson and MacColl wind farms, submitted June 2014; - The Development the Moray East Offshore Wind Farm and Offshore Transmission Infrastructure (OfTI); - Design Envelope the range of design parameters used to inform the assessment of impacts; - OfTI Corridor the export cable route corridor, i.e. the OfTI area excluding the Moray East site. - Key Contractors The Contractors appointed for the individual work streams associated with the Development, as further defined in Section 5.2 of this document.
+A Marine Licence for the offshore TI was granted in September 2014 (Modified Offshore Transmission Infrastructure (OfTI) Marine Licence) and varied in 2019.
+A further Marine Licence for two additional distributed OSPs was granted in September 2017 and subsequently varied in July 2019.
+The onshore TI was granted Planning Permission in Principle in September 2014 by Aberdeenshire Council and a Planning Permission in Principle under Section 42 in June 2015.
+In June 2018 Aberdeenshire Council granted Approval of Matters Specified in Conditions for both the cable route and substation; - Offshore Transmission Infrastructure (OfTI) the offshore elements of the transmission infrastructure, comprising AC OSPs, OSP interconnector cables and AC export cables offshore to landfall (for the avoidance of doubts some elements of the OfTI will be installed in the Moray East site); - Inter Array Cables / Cabling The AC electrical cables that connect the WTGs to the OSPs (and OSP to OSP); - Moray East ES 2012 The ES for the Telford, Stevenson and MacColl wind farms and Associated Transmission Infrastructure, submitted August 2012; - Moray East Modified TI ES 2014 the ES for the Modified Transmission Infrastructure works (revised export cable route) in respect to the Telford, Stevenson and MacColl wind farms, submitted June 2014; - Moray East OSP Environmental Report 2017 the environmental report comprising of the "Statement Regarding Implications for the Modified TI ES 2014 and HRA".
+The report was produced in support of the application submitted in May 2017 for the Moray East OSP Marine Licence;